Hexiao-DING/Dementia_Depression_Multi-traits-analysis/README.md

 - Trait-trait and GWAS-eQTL colocalisation summaries in `Files/Coloc_results/`.
 - Optional SMR replication outputs under the SMR working directory described in the documentation.

-## Reproducibility Guidelines

-- **Version control**: commit only scripts and configuration files.
-Large matrix or summary data sets should be excluded (consider `.gitignore` rules).
-- **Metadata tracking**: capture software versions, LD reference panels, and eQTL releases used in each run within a lab notebook or an additional markdown log.
-- **Random seeds**: set deterministic seeds where scripts perform random sampling or bootstrapping.
-- **Documentation**: update the `docs/` folder with any deviations from the default pipeline to keep collaborators aligned.

 ## Acknowledgements

 - **Version**: 1.0